-There are four physical control buttons located along the bottom right hand side of the monitor, indicated by printed icons on the front of the bezel.
+There are four physical control buttons located on the bottom right-hand side of the monitor, indicated by printed icons on the front of the bezel.
 The G2460PF does come with two rear-facing built in speakers, both of which produce sound quality typical of smaller monitor speakers.

 The G2460PF features a 24-inch screen, with a Full HD 1920×1080 pixel resolution and a standard 16:9 aspect ratio.
 The monitor has a measured maximum brightness of 350 nits, and comes with numerous input options – VGA, DVI, HDMI, and DisplayPort video inputs, along with 4 USB inputs, 1 USB host input, and 1 standard headphone jack.